GediminasMasaitis/moonfish/README.md

 usage
 ---

-moonfish is a UCI bot, which means you can use it with any UCI program (though see “deficiencies” above).
+moonfish is a UCI bot, which means you can use it with any UCI program (though see “limitations” above).

 However, note that you need an NNUE network in order for it to work!
 You can take `tanh.pickle` from [sunfish]’s repository, then convert it to moonfish’s format using the `convert.py` script.
 This should produce a `tanh.moon` file in the same directory, ready to be used for moonfish!